HPV threatens females at University of Mississippi

 By Tyler Kelly

-Women attending The University of Mississippi may be more susceptible to HPV than they realize.
-Approximately 80 percent of sexually active people in the U.S. will contract HPV at some point in their lives.
-This sexually transmitted disease is most prevalent among females ages 20 to 24.
+Females attending Ole Miss may be more susceptible to the Human Papilloma Virus (HPV) than they realize.
+Approximately 80 percent of sexually active people in the U.S will contract HPV at some point in their lives.
+This sexually transmitted infection (STI) is most prevalent among females ages 20–24.

 “It’s frightening to think that many girls have HPV and not know it,” said journalism major, Annabelle Knek.

 Symptoms of HPV occur unpredictably ranging from years later to not at all.
 With over 100 types of HPV, there is no way to know who will later develop cancer or other health problems such as genital warts.